MMJGGR/Phase_3_Project/readme.md

-print('No. of rows in original data:', (df_preprocessed.shape[0])) print(f'No of features in encoded data {X_train.shape[1]} in Train Set and {X_test.shape[1]} in test set:') print('No. of features in original data:', (df_preprocessed.drop('Arrest Flag', axis=1).shape[1])) As expected, target encoding does not change the shape of our data
+print('No. of rows in original data:', (df_preprocessed.shape[0])) print(f'No of features in encoded data {X_train.shape[1]} in Train Set and {X_test.shape[1]} in test set:') print('No. of features in original data:', (df_preprocessed.drop('Arrest Flag', axis=1).shape[1])) As expected, target encoding does not change the shape of our data, we did not alter the shape of our data or create missing values
 #### One Hot Encoding

 Next, we will one hot encode our low cardinality features.
 Unlike with target encoding, one hot encoding will alter the shape of our data by creating additional columns for each unique value of our low cardinality features (and dropping the first column of each category since it does not add any new information that we cannot get by aggregating the rest of the columns for similar categories).